List of characters in the Breaking Bad franchise: Hector Salamanca

-In season 4, Gus makes periodic visits to the nursing home to gloat about the deaths of Hector's family members and the expansion of Gus' drug territory, which comes at the Salamancas' expense.
-Gus repeatedly demands that Hector look at him so that Gus can gloat, but Hector refuses.
-In the season finale, Walt convinces Hector to lure Gus into a trap, reasoning that as much as Hector despises Walt, he hates Gus even more.
-Hector meets with Hank Schrader under the guise of becoming an informant, but insults Hank rather than giving him information, and is promptly ejected.
+In season 4, Gus makes periodic visits to the nursing home to inform Hector about the deaths of Hector's family members at Gus's hands.
+Gus repeatedly demands that Hector look at him so Gus can gloat, but Hector refuses.
+In the season finale, Walt convinces Hector to lure Gus into a trap.
+Hector meets with Hank Schrader under the guise of becoming an informant, but insults Hank rather than giving him information.
 Tyrus spots Hector leaving the DEA office and alerts Gus.
-Gus and Tyrus visit Hector in the nursing home, intending to kill him.
+Gus and Tyrus visit Hector in the nursing home, intending to kill him because they believe he has turned informant.
 Gus again orders Hector to look at him.
-When a sorrowful-looking Hector finally looks at Gus, Gus prepares to administer a lethal injection, but Hector's facial expression changes to wrath as he repeatedly rings his bell.
-Gus realizes the bell is rigged to detonate a bomb under Hector's wheelchair and tries to run, but is caught in the explosion.
-Hector and Tyrus are instantly killed, while Gus dies a few moments after leaving the room.
+When a sorrowful-looking Hector finally looks at Gus, Gus prepares to administer a lethal injection but Hector's facial expression changes to wrath as he repeatedly rings his bell.
+Gus realizes the bell is rigged to detonate a bomb under Hector's wheelchair and tries to run but is caught in the explosion.
+Hector and Tyrus are instantly killed, while Gus drops dead a few moments after leaving the room.

 Tuco Salamanca

-Tuco Salamanca (played by Raymond Cruz) is a psychotic Mexican drug kingpin, and nephew to Hector.
+Tuco Salamanca (played by Raymond Cruz) is a mentally unstable Mexican drug crime lord and nephew to Hector.
 He is unpredictable and prone to violent outbursts which are often amplified by his drug use.
 In flashbacks during Breaking Bad, it is shown that when they were children, Hector often meted out harsh punishments to Tuco, Leonel, and Marco.

-When first introduced in Better Call Saul, Tuco is second-in-command of the Salamanca drug family in Albuquerque under Hector.
+When introduced in Better Call Saul, Tuco is second-in-command of the Salamanca drug family in Albuquerque under Hector.
 Tuco and his grandmother are inadvertently targeted for a con by Jimmy and two skateboarders.
 Tuco and Nacho take Jimmy and the skateboarders out to the desert to kill them but Jimmy pleads for their release.
 Tuco eventually gives in, breaking one leg of each of the skateboarders as a warning and letting them go, though Nacho recognizes Jimmy as a shrewd lawyer.
-Later, Nacho recognizes Tuco's behavior within the Salamanca organization has become more erratic.
-Having seen how Mike operates, Nacho asks Mike to kill Tuco, but Mike suggests an alternate plan: he creates a situation in which Tuco beats him while in view of the police, resulting in Tuco being charged with assault with a deadly weapon because he was carrying a gun.
+Later, Nacho recognizes Tuco's behavior has become more erratic.
+Having seen how Mike operates, Nacho asks Mike to kill Tuco but Mike has a better idea: Mike creates a situation in which Tuco beats him while in view of the police, resulting in Tuco being charged with assault with a deadly weapon because he was carrying a gun.
 Hector convinces Mike to claim the gun was his so that Tuco will receive a shorter sentence.
 While in prison, Tuco stabs another inmate and injures a corrections officer, adding more time to his sentence.
 At the end of season five, approximately four years before the Breaking Bad events, Lalo tells Hector that Tuco has roughly a year left on his sentence.